 When it comes to purchasing fly-fishing gear (i.e. rods, reels, line, etc.), there are so many models and brands to choose from.
 Technology advances exponentially each year, bringing better and better equipment to the table.
 It is true my G3 Sage rod from 1990 still holds its own, however it

 Florida is fortunate enough to host two major fly-fishing trade shows each year.
 This year the ICAST IFTD Show will be held in Orlando and the IFFF Expo in Fort Lauderdale.
 Both shows are loaded with all the best fly-fishing gear exhibits, casting pools, demonstrations, fly-tying, technical classes, and more.

-A fish gets a split second to decide whether to hit your fly or not.
+A fish takes only a split second to decide whether to hit your fly or not.
 In other words, if it doesn’t take advantage of the immediate feeding opportunity, the next fish will.
-This means if your fly looks like the food they typically eat, acts like the typical food they
+This means if your fly looks like the food they typically eat, acts like the typical food

 A not-for-profit re-purposing program created to exchange surplus fly-tying material Fly Mastery has received an amount of comments from readers regarding the excess of fly-tying materials at the bench.
 An excess in relative terms I suppose – not enough to sell, but enough trade or donate to other fly-tying enthusiasts.